Structure of a SpatialOS project

 This directory contains the code for the workers used by your simulated world.
 Its contents will depend on the types of workers you decide to use in your project.

-Like the Unity worker, the code any other worker typess you build should be placed in a directory with the same name as the worker,
+The code for any worker types you build should be placed in a directory with the same name as the worker type,

 This directory must contain a